symfony-cmf/symfony-cmf-docs/bundles/create.rst

     $ php composer.phar update nothing

-In your application config file, define the editor base path:
+If you use a non-standard setup, you can adjust the editor base path configuration.
+The default value is:

 .. configuration-block::